adisaktijrs/adisaktijrs.github.io/source/_posts/The-world-is-vast.md

 This year, I have five days of "waiting" before Idul Fitri.
 The busiest days are usually the first through the third day of the celebration, so I don't have much to do during these first five days.
 Because of this precious free time, I've finally been able to contemplate everything I've done over the past few months.

 Since I moved to a new company, this first year has been incredibly packed.
 It's been the busiest year of my career so far (I'm serious, I'm not exaggerating! lol).
 I haven't even had any holiday trips or travels yet.
 The last one was in early 2025, more than a year ago!
-And oh I was supposed to have a family trip in November, but sadly, I got sick and couldn't join them :(
+And oh I was supposed to have a family trip in October, but sadly, I got sick and couldn't join them :(

 Fortunately, my current job requires me to do on-site observations and verifications, which forces me to get out of the office.
 I've had the opportunity to visit more than eight new cities, even though I could only explore them at night and sometimes not at all if I was too tired.
 So I can't really count that as a vacation.